 Bay to Breakers

-Held annually on the third Sunday of May, this seven mile race is so named because it starts at the Embarcadero on the Bay, and ends at Ocean Beach overlooking the Breakers.
+Held annually on the third Sunday of May, the Bay to Breakers seven-mile race is so named because it starts at the Embarcadero on the Bay, and ends at Ocean Beach overlooking the Breakers.
 This is no ordinary running race though: while a small minority of people take it seriously by running the course, the vast majority of participants walk it in costume while dragging a beer keg float disguised as anything from Greek mythological ships to Cadillacs.

 Bay to Breakers is a day of craziness, when city officials look the other way as participants dance, sing, create spectacles of themselves, go naked, and drink while they walk.
 This year, authorities have threatened to crack down on the festivities, banning drinking and nakedness, and requiring participants to register their floats.
 The question is, will San Franciscans comply?
 Knowing their historical disdain for authority and their penchant for non-conformism, I won’t be holding my breath.

-Embracing all things granola, Park(ing) Day is a yearly initiative that was started three years ago by REBAR, a local art and design collective.
-On one day each year, artists, activists and anyone else who feels creative temporarily turns San Francisco’s public parking spaces into mini public parks.
+Embracing all things granola, Park(ing) Day is a yearly initiative that was started three years ago by REBAR, a local art, and design collective.
+On one day each year, artists, activists and anyone else who feels creative temporarily turn San Francisco’s public parking spaces into mini public parks.
 What people do with the spaces is completely up to them, with the only common theme being green grass.
-Some lay down ready made lawn and recline in deck chairs, while others turn exercise bikes into smoothie machines alongside bales of hay, as a way of highlighting the benefits of sustainable energy.
+Some lay down ready-made lawn and recline in deck chairs, while others turn exercise bikes into smoothie machines alongside bales of hay, as a way of highlighting the benefits of sustainable energy.

 According to John Bela, one of the three founders, the event attempts to reclaim the city’s streets for its people.
 When you consider that seventy percent of San Francisco’s downtown area is taken up by parking spaces, this starts to make sense.
 It’s obviously more difficult than usual to find parking on the day of the event, but luckily, most motorists see the funny side.
 Authorities stand back too – as long as occupants keep feeding the parking meters, of course.